isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2178.md

 ---
-title: Xero Accounting software - Grow Package
+title: Popcorn Point-of-sales System Version 1 - Digital Ordering & Online Payment (3 Waiters)
 permalink: /productivity-solutions-grant/solutionrepo/solution2178
 ---

 ### Description

-Xero is cloud based accounting solution designed for small businesses.
-Users can access Xero via mobile app and web-browser on desktop & smartphone anytime and anywhere.
+Powerful & speedy cloud-based digital ordering system, accelerate your business with Popcorn that is specially designed for cafes and restaurants of all sizes.
+With powerful features to keep your business operations run flawlessly, we can help transform your business like never before!

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/PerfectenCorporate20200832_Desensitised_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Rockbell20200625_Desensitised_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria